Bolt64/blog-source/content/personal/update-summer-2020.md

 Another 9 months have gone by without a blog post, and this time I don't even have lack of time as an excuse my lack of writing.
 This summer turned out to be quite different from what I had planned, which probably goes to show one shouldn't plan too far ahead, in this day and age.
-I figured it might be a good time make a list of what I did this summer, and contrast that with what I was planning to do, before I forget a the details.
+I figured it might be a good time make a list of what I did this summer, and contrast that with what I was planning to do, before I forget the details.

 ## Math